Children Entering the United States Unaccompanied: Section 2

 - The child’s sponsor clearly presents a risk of abuse, maltreatment, exploitation or trafficking, to the child based on all available objective evidence.

-In circumstances in which a home study is not required by the TVPRA or this section, the Case Manager and Case Coordinator may recommend that a home study be conducted if they agree that the home study will provide additional information required to determine that the sponsor is able to care for the health, safety and well-being of the child.
-(See Footnote 5)
+In circumstances in which a home study is not required by the TVPRA or ORR policy, the Case Manager and Case Coordinator may recommend that a home study be conducted if they agree that the home study is likely to provide additional information required to determine that the sponsor is able to care for the health, safety and well-being of the child.
+See Footnote 5.